Nesador95/Computational-Physics-Solutions/Chapter 4 Accuracy and Speed/README.md

-# Chapter 3: Graphics and visualization
+# Chapter 4: Accuracy and Speed

 ##### Exercise 4.1
 This program demonstrates the limitations of float number operations using factorials.